-1. Compliance buys were conducted at ASA Food Mart #2 on February 4, 2014, March 19, 2014 and April 2, 2014.
+1. Compliance buys were conducted at ASA Food Mart #3 on November 15, 2013, January 31, 2014 and February 26, 2014.
 The compliance buys identified vendor overcharging on each of the buys.

-2. Based on the results of the compliance buys, Respondent issued a July 17, 2014, Notice of Intent to Disqualify ASA Food Mart #2 for three years as an authorized vendor in the WIC Program for a pattern of vendor overcharging.

-3. Petitioners filed a Petition for a Contested Case Hearing with the Office of Administrative Hearings in response to the July 17, 2014, Notice of Intent to Disqualify ASA Food Mart #2.
-The Notice was issued by the North Carolina Department of Health and Human Services, Division of Public Health.

-4. Petitioners do not dispute the underlying violations and sanction cited in the Notice of Intent to Disqualify.
-Petitioners assert in their Petition and Prehearing Statement that ASA Food Mart #2 has increased its fresh fruit and vegetable section and that losing the WIC stamp will result in a loss to their WIC customers and a loss of revenue for the store.
-As a result, Petitioners ask for "the mercy of the court similar to a 'prayer for judgement."

-5. Petitioner Khan also states in Petitioners' response that he has "never intentionally . . . overcharge[d] WIC customers" and that he has "always train[ed] [his] employees the same way."
-Petitioner Khan attributes frequent price changes and employees whose native language is not English as potential contributing factors to the overcharges.

-6. Further, in Petitioners' response to Respondent's motion, Petitioners state: "There is not a scanning system where employees can scan items.
+- 2. Based on the results of the compliance buys, Respondent issued a July 17, 2014, Notice of Intent to Disqualify ASA Food Mart #3 for three years as an authorized vendor in the WIC Program for a pattern of vendor overcharging. - 3.
+Petitioners filed a Petition for a Contested Case Hearing with the Office of Administrative Hearings, in response to the July 17, 2014, Notice of Intent to Disqualify ASA Food Mart #3.
+The Notice was issued by the North Carolina Department of Health and Human Services, Division of Public Health. - 4.
+Petitioners do not dispute the underlying violations and sanction cited in the Notice of Intent to Disqualify.
+Petitioners assert in their Petition and Prehearing Statement that ASA Food Mart #3 has increased its fresh fruit and vegetable section and that losing the WIC stamp will result in a loss to their WIC customers and a loss of revenue for the store.
+As a result, Petitioners ask for "the mercy of the court similar to a 'prayer for judgment." - 5.
+Petitioner Khan also states in Petitioners' response that he has "never intentionally . . . overcharge[d] WIC customers" and that he has "always train[ed] [his] employees the same way."
+Petitioner Khan attributes frequent price changes, lack of a scanning system in the store, and employees whose native language is not English as potential contributing factors to the overcharges. - 6.
+In Petitioners' response to Respondent's motion, Petitioners further state: "There is not a scanning system where employees can scan items.
 Instead they have to memorize all the prices and enter them manually on the cash register which can be challenging for some employees specially the new ones."
-Petitioner Mohammad Shafi Khan asserts that he plans to get a scanning system and that he will try his best "to update all the shelf prices and have meetings with employees every week to make sure they have all the knowledge about the WIC program."

-7. Prior to issuing the July 17, 2014, Notice of Intent to Disqualify ASA Food Mart #2, the Respondent examined participant access to other authorized WIC vendors and determined there was adequate access to other WIC vendors pursuant to 10A N.C.A.C.
+Petitioner Mohammad Shafi Khan asserts that he plans to get a scanning system and that he will try his best "to update all the shelf prices and have meetings with employees every week to make sure they have all the knowledge about the WIC program." - 7.
+Prior to issuing the July 17, 2014, Notice of Intent to Disqualify ASA Food Mart #3, the Respondent examined participant access to other authorized WIC vendors and determined there was adequate access to other WIC vendors pursuant to 10A N.C.A.C.
 43D.0710(e) and (f)(3).